sierkov/daedalus-turbo/README.md

 - Incremental synchronization of compressed blockchain data over the Internet (the Turbo protocol)
 - Incremental synchronization using the normal Cardano Network protocol (no compression)
 - Incremental synchronization from a local Cardano Node (immutable and volatile files)
+- Parallelized consensus validation according to Ouroboros Praos/Genesis rules
-- Parallelized Ouroboros Praos data validation (full consensus validation)
+- Parallelized transaction witness validation using the [C++ Plutus Machine](lib/dt/plutus)
-- Chain selection using Ouroboros Genesis rule (highest local chain density)
+- Consensus-based transaction witness validation (the Turbo validation) as explained in [On the Security of Wallet Nodes in the Cardano Blockchain](./doc/2024-sierkov-on-wallet-security.pdf)
+- Compressed local storage of blockchain data (compression ratio ~4.5x)
 - Interactive reconstruction of balances and transaction histories of stake and payment addresses
 - Interactive search for transaction data
-- Compressed local storage of blockchain data (compression ratio ~4.5x)
-- ADA and non-ADA assets
-- Evaluation of Plutus scripts
-- Blockchain Explorer Desktop User Interface
+- Fully Local Blockchain Explorer Desktop User Interface
-- All Cardano block formats from Byron to Conway

 In active development:
-- Tail transaction witness validation as explained in [On the Security of Wallet Nodes in the Cardano Blockchain](./doc/2024-sierkov-on-wallet-security.pdf)
-- Full transaction witness validation using the C++ Plutus Machine
 - Support for Conway governance actions

 As the project matures and moves through its [roadmap](#roadmap), the list of supported features will grow.

 # Requirements
-- a modern CPU with 8+ physical cores (will refuse to work on anything weaker than an Orange Pi 5 Plus)
+- A modern CPU with 8+ physical cores.
+The code will refuse any CPU weaker than that of an Orange Pi 5 Plus.
-- 16+GB of RAM (The more cores a CPU has, the more RAM is needed)
+- 16+ GB of RAM.
+The more cores a CPU has, the more RAM is needed.
-- a fast SSD with ~80GB of free space:
+- A fast SSD with 100+ GB of free space:
-  - ~60GB for the compressed blockchain data and search indices
+  - ~70 GB for the compressed blockchain data and search indices.
-  - ~20GB for temporary use during indexing
+  - ~30+ GB for temporary use during indexing and validation.
+The fewer cores your CPU has, the more space is needed.
-- a fast Internet connection (250 Mbps or better)
+- A fast Internet connection (250 Mbps or better).

 # Test it yourself